Article

 As people care more about where their food comes from, traceability helps build trust.
 It gives consumers clear information about the origins of their food, reassuring them about its safety, quality, and ethical production.
 Traceability is becoming a sign of a trustworthy, responsible brand.
 Beyond safety, consumers want to know about animal welfare, environmental impact, and labor practices.
 By being transparent, meat processors can strengthen customer loyalty and stand out in a crowded market.

-How to build an effective traceability system
+How to build an effective meat traceability system?

 Switch to digital record-keeping